 The second red flag is valuation.
 RKLB often trades as a high-expectation stock.
 That means good news may sometimes be already priced in, while disappointment can be punished aggressively.
 For traders, the difference between a great company story and a great risk/reward entry can be enormous.

 The third red flag is capital intensity.
 Rocket Lab is building expensive aerospace infrastructure.
-Liquidity helps, but dilution, convertible instruments, stock-based compensation and continued losses can affect per-share value.
+Liquidity and financing flexibility help, but dilution, convertible instruments, stock-based compensation and continued losses can affect per-share value.

 The fourth red flag is customer and program concentration.
-Large government and national security programs are attractive, but they can also be lumpy, political, budget-dependent and schedule-sensitive.
+Large government and national security programs are attractive, but they can also be lumpy, political, budget-dependent, fixed-price and schedule-sensitive.

 Merlintrader Bottom Line